awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/encryption.md

 If you send data to your delivery stream using [PutRecord](https://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecord.html) or [PutRecordBatch](https://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecordBatch.html), or if you send the data using AWS IoT, Amazon CloudWatch Logs, or CloudWatch Events, you can turn on server\-side encryption by using the [StartDeliveryStreamEncryption](https://docs.aws.amazon.com/firehose/latest/APIReference/API_StartDeliveryStreamEncryption.html) operation\.

 To stop server\-side\-encryption, use the [StopDeliveryStreamEncryption](https://docs.aws.amazon.com/firehose/latest/APIReference/API_StopDeliveryStreamEncryption.html) operation\.

+You can also enable SSE when you create the delivery stream\.
+To do that, specify [DeliveryStreamEncryptionConfigurationInput](https://docs.aws.amazon.com/firehose/latest/APIReference/API_DeliveryStreamEncryptionConfigurationInput.html) when you invoke [CreateDeliveryStream](https://docs.aws.amazon.com/firehose/latest/APIReference/API_CreateDeliveryStream.html)\.

+When the CMK is of type `CUSTOMER_MANAGED_CMK`, if the Amazon Kinesis Data Firehose service is unable to decrypt records because of a `KMSNotFoundException`, a `KMSInvalidStateException`, a `KMSDisabledException`, or a `KMSAccessDeniedException`, the service waits up to 24 hours \(the retention period\) for you to resolve the problem\.
+If the problem persists beyond the retention period, the service skips those records that have passed the retention period and couldn't be decrypted, and then discards the data\.
+Amazon Kinesis Data Firehose provides the following four CloudWatch metrics that you can use to track the four AWS KMS exceptions:
++ `KMSKeyAccessDenied`
++ `KMSKeyDisabled`
++ `KMSKeyInvalidState`
++ `KMSKeyNotFound`

+For more information about these four metrics, see [Monitoring Kinesis Data Firehose Using CloudWatch Metrics](monitoring-with-cloudwatch-metrics.md)\.

+**Important**
+To encrypt your delivery stream, use symmetric CMKs\.
+Kinesis Data Firehose doesn't support asymmetric CMKs\.
+For information about symmetric and asymmetric CMKs, see [About Symmetric and Asymmetric CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html) in the AWS Key Management Service developer guide\.